High-fidelity cluster state generation for ultracold atoms in an optical lattice

-Secondly, we further explore the characteristics of the $F$ curve shown in Fig.\,\ref{fig_fid}\,(a).
-We can see two types of oscillations with periods of about 3 and 0.5 ms. The longer period oscillation obviously corresponds to the time evolution driven by the Ising interaction.
-On the other hand, the shorter period oscillation suggests the existence of some additional dynamics during the entanglement generation.
-To clarify this, we plot in Fig.\,\ref{fig_fid}\,(b) the number of doubly occupied sites $D$ and the number of atoms in the second lowest orbital $N_{\rm 2nd}$ as a function of time.
-Two quantities $D$ and $N_{\rm 2nd}$ agree exactly and the oscillation period of them is 0.5 ms. These results mean that the actual excitation of atoms occurs between the 2-qubit state and the intermediate state as depicted in Fig.\,\ref{fig_bi}\,(a).
-The shorter period oscillation of $F$ curve is attributed to this excitation.
+To reveal the origin of $\hat{\cal U}_{\rm ext}$, we calculate expectation values of the number of doubly occupied sites $D$ and the number of atoms in the second lowest orbital $N_{\rm 2nd}$ as a function of $\tau$.
+As shown in Fig.\,\ref{fig_fid}\,(b), two quantities $D$ and $N_{\rm 2nd}$ agree exactly, and the oscillation period of them is 0.5\,ms. These results mean that the $\hat{\cal U}_{\rm ext}$ inducing the short period oscillation is characterized by an actual excitation of the intermediate state shown in the middle panel of Fig.\,\ref{fig_bi}\,(a).
+This resonance dynamics can be understood as the Rabi-oscillation-like phenomenon, and thus, we can determine the time period from the inverse of the effective Rabi frequency given by $\Omega_R=\sqrt{\delta^2+4|J_{12}'|^{2}}/\hbar$ with $\delta\equiv \Delta+U_{12}$ corresponding to the detuning from the resonant condition (see Appendix~\ref{appC}).
 Note that the intermediate state is assumed to be virtual in the simple perturbation theory.
-The above dynamics beyond this assumption are induced as a trade-off for the large Ising interaction in our resonance scheme.
+Such a dynamics beyond the perturbative assumption is induced in return for enhancing $J_I$, which is the tradeoff between the high fidelity and short operation time resulting from the breakdown of the perturbation.

+We provide that this fundamental problem can be overcome by controlling both the two oscillations.
+To explain this point, we show two calculated $F$ curves with the same parameters except for $V_0'=6.2$ and $6.23 E_r$ shown as red thick lines in Fig.~\ref{fig_fidPS}.
+By comparing two $F$ curves, we find that the short and the long period oscillations are {\it inphase} for $V_0'=6.2 E_r$, while {\it opposite inphase} for $V_0'=6.23 E_r$.
+For the former case, we achieve very high fidelity $F=0.997$ in a short time of $1.5$~ms; while for the latter case, $F$ reaches up to 0.907 at the highest at around $\tau=1.4$~ms. These results reveal that a decrease in fidelity in return for shortening the operation time can be minimized by setting two oscillations caused by $\hat{\cal U}_{\rm ext}$ and $e^{-i\tau \hat{\cal H}_I/\hbar}$ inphase, and this can be done by tuning the parameter $V_0'$.

+This phase-tuning scheme allows us to resolve the difficulty resulting from the breakdown of the perturbation.
+Instead, the phase-tuning condition $ \ell J_I=(m-1/2)\hbar\Omega_R$ with integers $\ell$ and $m$ of $\ge 1$ is imposed for simultaneously achieving short operation time and high fidelity.
+The above simulation used $\ell=3$ and $m=1$, while the shortest $\tau_I$ can be obtained by $\ell=m=1$ (see Appendix~\ref{appD}).
+Importantly, the phase-tuning scheme can be implemented because the present $\hat{\cal U}_{\rm ext}$ induces only one type of the excitations clarified above.
+For instance, when $\hat{\cal U}_{\rm ext}$ further includes $\hat{\cal H}_{\rm ex}$, three kinds of oscillations will appear in the $F$ curves, causing a great difficulty of the phase tuning.